Jo Dee Messina: 1998−2006: Breakthrough success

 Messina released her second album in 1998, I'm Alright.
 The album spawned three number-one hit singles on the Billboard Country Chart that year: "Bye, Bye";

 "I'm Alright"; and "Stand Beside Me", all three of which charted on the Billboard Hot 100, as well.
 The fourth single, "Lesson in Leavin", was a cover of Dottie West's 1980 number-one country hit.
 The song peaked at number two for seven weeks.
 In 1999, she had another top-10 hit from the album, "Because You Love Me", which peaked at number eight on the Billboard Country Chart.

 In 2000, Messina received the Country Music Association's Horizon Award, which is awarded to new country music artists.
 She also won the Billboard "Most Played Female at Country Radio", and won three major awards from the Boston Music Awards, located in her home state of Massachusetts.

 Messina's album became her biggest-selling album to date, selling over two million copies in the US, receiving an RIAA certification of double platinum.
 She released her third studio album, Burn in 2000, which aimed towards country pop-styled music.
 The album's lead single, "That's the Way" peaked at number one on the Billboard Country Chart and also became her highest-charting single on the Billboard Hot 100, peaking at number 25.
 Following that success, she had two additional top-10 hits with "Burn" and "Downtime".

 Messina had another number-one hit from the album in 2001 with "Bring On the Rain", a duet with Tim McGraw that also became a top-10 hit on the Adult Contemporary Chart, peaking at number six.
 In addition to headlining concerts, she also toured with Vince Gill, George Strait, and The Judds' reunion tour.

 Messina released her first holiday album in 2002 with A Joyful Noise.
 The title track was released as a single and peaked at number 16 on the adult contemporary chart in 2003.
 The album consisted of remakes of established holiday songs.
 Messina planned to release a new album in 2003, but a Greatest Hits album was released, instead, due to delays.
 The album covered most of Messina's hits between 1996 and 2003, and also included four new songs, including two that were released as singles.
 The first, "Was That My Life", peaked in the top 25 and the second, "I Wish", became a top-15 hit.
 The album was also certified gold by RIAA.
+By 2004, Messina had been struggled with alcohol addiction.
+That February, her then-manager Stuart Dill requested her to get checked in to rehab after a post-game performance at Super Bowl XXXVIII in Houston where she forgot the lyrics to some of her songs.
+She checked into a Utah therapy center for 30 days and spent the rest of her rehab as an outpatient for next two months.